thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

 is responsible for setting up the frame stack correctly, and returning `false` to inform the outer loop of the suspension

-### Inner generator loop
+### Inner native loop

-The inner generator loop is responsible for driving the execution of a generator frame by continously calling [`Gen::resume`][] until it requests a suspension (as a result of which control is returned to the outer loop), or until the generator is done and yields a value.
+The inner native loop is responsible for driving the execution of a native frame by continously calling [`Gen::resume`][] until it requests a suspension (as a result of which control is returned to the outer loop), or until the native frame is done and yields a value.

 ```
    ┏━━━━━━━━━━━━━┓